-On days when the Fire Danger Index is high enough for a Code Red fire danger warning to be issued, the following shall apply:
+On days when the Fire Danger Index is high enough for a Catastrophic fire danger warning to be issued, the following shall apply:

-- Staff will commence duties at 6:00am. - Off-road plant are not to be used, while plant and equipment may be used up until 11:00am at the discretion of the Supervisor and subject to weather conditions. - Jetpatchers are to be utilised in urban areas only. - After 11.00 am, the Supervisor has the discretion to send staff home if weather conditions warrant.
-Staff will be paid as if they had continued working in this instance, but will remain at home and be on call until 3:00pm. - Staff may be instructed to undertake online training from home or be requested to attend an alternative indoor, air conditioned venue to undertake training.
+- Staff will commence duties at 6:00am. - The Manager/Co-ordinator/Supervisor at their discretion, will make an informed decision based on risk and decide on what plant and equipment may be used up until 11:00am.
+Any piece of plant or equipment that is likely to cause ignition or produce a spark should not be used. - Jet patchers are to be utilised in urban areas only. - After 11.00 am, the Supervisor has the discretion to send staff home if weather conditions warrant.
+Staff will be paid as if they had continued working in this instance but will remain at home and be on call until 3:00pm.